-Note: The REIT may be able to deduct otherwise nondeductible meals, travel, and entertainment expenses if the amounts are treated as compensation and reported on Form W-2 for an employee or on Form 1099-MISC for an independent contractor.
+Note: The REIT may be able to deduct otherwise nondeductible meals, travel, and entertainment expenses if the amounts are treated as compensation and reported on Form W-2 for an employee or on Form 1099-MISC for an independent cannot deduct an expense paid or that is usually considered entertainment, amusement, or incurred for a facility (such as a yacht or hunting lodge) used for an activity contractor.

 Deduction for clean-fuel vehicles and certain refueling property.

-Section 179A allows a deduction for part of the cost of qualified clean-fuel vehicle property and qualified clean-fuel vehicle refueling property placed in service during the year. for more information, see Pub.
+Section 179A allows a deduction for part of the cost of qualified clean-fuel vehicle property and qualified clean-fuel vehicle refueling property placed in service during the year.
+For more information, see Pub.
 535.

 Lobbying expenses.
 Generally, lobbying expenses are not deductible.
-These expenses include amounts paid or incurred in connection with influencing Federal or state legislation (but not local legislation), or amounts paid or incurred in connection with any communication with certain

-Federal executive branch officials in an attempt to influence the official actions or positions of the officials.
+These expenses include amounts paid or incurred in connection with influencing Federal or state legislation (but not local legislation) or amounts paid or incurred in connection with any communication with certain Federal executive branch officials in an attempt to influence the official actions or positions of the officials.
 See Regulations section 1.162-29 for the definition of "influencing legislation."